becom1ng/JS-CalorieTracker/README.md

 Vanilla JavaScript application to track calories.

-This project was created to practice Object-Oriented Programming in JavaScript.
+This project was created to practice Object-Oriented Programming and work with Bootstrap plus Font Awesome.